St. Louis Nursing Home Reviews

 What Should I Look for in a St. Louis Nursing Home?

-Locating an ideal nursing home facility can take some time.
+Locating an ideal or can take some time.
 Making it of the utmost importance to research those in which have open availability!
 Sometimes they have a waiting list until another unit becomes available.
 Taking anywhere from several weeks to a few months.
 Prior planning will help the entire process go by smoother.

 What kind of services and daily processes will my loved one need (getting dressed, eating, bathing, assistance in bathroom)?